-It is rather weird that though everyone has his or her due share of worries, anxieties and never ending thoughts, few do something to remedy this condition and gain inner peace.
+Isn’t it weird that though everyone has his or her due share of worries, anxieties and nonstop thinking, few do something to remedy this condition and gain inner peace.

 Worries, anxieties and restless thinking are regarded as a natural part of life.
 It is only when they become exaggerated, or under special circumstances that one becomes acutely aware of this state of inner restlessness and lack of peace.
 At such times, one realizes how unruly the mind is, and how difficult it is to calm it down.

-The inability to stop the racing thoughts becomes especially obvious at times, when you need to do some boring job that requires close attention, study something that requires concentration, or do anything that requires a focused mind.
-The mind just keeps wandering away, and you have to bring it back again and again.
+The inability to stop the racing thoughts becomes especially obvious at times, when you need to do some boring job that requires close attention, when you study something that requires concentration, or do when doing anything that requires a focused mind.
+At these times, the mind keeps wandering away, and you have to bring it back again and again.

-This lack of ability to control the mind and make it quiet is the reason that it is always occupied with thoughts, worries, fears and anxieties.
-Such thoughts bring unhappiness, suffering and lack of peace.
+There is lack of ability to control the mind and make it quiet.
+There is always mental activity.
+The mind is always occupied with thoughts, worries, fears and anxieties.
+This brings unhappiness, mental exhaustion, suffering and lack of inner peace.

 Though most people desire inner peace, yet they do the opposite.
-They cannot enjoy being alone or in silence, and they always seek something to occupy their minds, as if afraid of inner peace and silence.
+They cannot enjoy being alone or in silence, and they always seek something to occupy their minds with, as if afraid of inner peace and silence.

 The mind is busy even when just resting or not doing anything.
 At such times, if you pay attention to your mind, you will see how busy it is with unimportant thoughts, musing on past events, worrying, or just racing from one thought to another.